 I've lived in the South my whole life.
 I started out by being born in Wilmington, North Carolina.
 When I was very young my family moved to Franklin, Virginia.

-Franklin is a small town located in the Western Tidewater area of Virginia and about an hour’s drive West from Virginia, Beach.
+Franklin is a small town located in the Western Tidewater area of Virginia and about an hour's drive West of Virginia, Beach.
 When I was growing up in Franklin it was a small town well known in Southern Virginia as a paper mill that employed probably 75% of the working people living in the area.
-The mill was a good employer and offered freat pay and benefits for people, but also stank like (rhymes with “pit”).
+The mill was a good employer and offered great pay and benefits for people, but also stank (rhymes with "pit").
 My father worked at the paper mill as an engineer, and we were a typical middle-class Southern white family, meaning our neighborhood was all-white and most folks were pretty conservative and followed Southern traditions (God, Country, Biscuits & Gravy).

 Franklin was more or less a blue-collar town, with a few families that had some "old money".
 The old money was really rich wealthy white families with big estate houses.
 The money had been passed down from generation to generation.
 My family lived comfortably, but we were definitely not rich.
 We lived in a mostly all-white neighborhood at that time and both my parents worked.